nogibjj/Kayla_Haeussler_MiniProject_1/README.md

 # Included Features
-- .devcontainer: ensures a
+- .devcontainer
 - Dockerfile
 - Makefile: containing make install, make test, make lint
-- CI/CD Pipeline: Automates
+- CI/CD Pipeline
 - Requirements.txt

 Main Function
 The main function (defined in main.py) is the add function, which takes two variables, num1 and num2, and returns their sum.
-Tests for this function are defined in test_main.py
+Tests for this function are defined in test.py

 In order to use this template, load the repository to codespace or your local machine